-- 2. Even if the previous is possible, having virtual machines distributed widely among botnets, and the fact that a virtual machine is more likely to be picked, further complicate the situation; - 3.
+- 1. All the warranty depends on the capability for the attacker/botnet master to find out which machine is inactive, which takes time; - 2.
+Even the previous is possible, having virtual machines distributed widely among botnets and the fact that a virtual machine is more likely to be picked further complicate the situation; - 3.
 Some type of attacks (such as DDoS) may be time-restricting.
-Once the first wave of attack fails, the target site may have been aware of the attack and initiated counterattacking.
+Once the first wave of attack fails, the target site may have been aware of the attack and initiated counter-attacking.

-To counter the uncertainty created by unknown $p_v$ , the attacker may rent $n^u = n/(1 - p_v^g)$ machines at an estimated level of $p_v = p_v^g$ .
-If $n^u = n/(1 - p_v^g)$ turns out to be insufficient, the attacker then increases the intensity of attacks per (real) machine (upon detecting virtual machines).
-There are again two major difficulties with this countervirtual strategy.
+To counter the uncertainty created by unknown p_v , the attacker may rent $n^u = n/(1-p_v^g)$ machines at an estimated level of $p_v = p_v^g$.
+If $n^u = n/(1-p_v^g)$ turns out to be insufficient, the attacker then increases the intensity of attacks per (real) machine (upon detecting virtual machines).
+There are again two major difficulties with this counter-virtual strategy.
 The first is about the timing, i.e. how likely and quickly is it for the attacker and the botnet master to detect virtual machines?
 The second issue is the increased chance of being blocked if each real bot has to send more access requests.
 That is, it will be harder for the attacker to mimic a human visitor.
-In other words, the heavier each machine attacks, the more likely it will be detected and filtered.
-Therefore, it is concluded that the strategy of creating virtual machines to blur Internet black markets is robust to the above various possible counterstrategies that cybercriminals may adopt.
+In other words, the heavier each machine attacks, the more likely will it be detected and filtered.
+Therefore, it is concluded that the strategy of creating virtual machines to blur Internet black markets is robust to above various possible counter-strategies that cybercriminals may adopt.

-Indeed the most obvious and challenging countervirtual strategy the botnet master may explore is to improve the detection of fake bots.
+Indeed the most obvious and challenging counter-virtual strategy the botnet master may explore is to improve the detection of fake bots.
 For example, the botnet master may monitor whether bots participate in the attack or respond to other malicious commands as instructed.
-Section 5.3 discusses issues related to such countermeasure in more details.
+Sect.
+5.3 discusses issues related to such countermeasure in more details.